 The potential transit markets for the Regional Connector are two-fold.
 As mentioned in previous sections, the project will provide a continuous, transfer-free connection between over 50 miles of light rail lines spanning much of Los Angeles County.
 In addition, there are many activity centers and major destinations within the PSA that will be more easily accessible from the new Regional Connector stations.
 Downtown Los Angeles is a primary destination for employment, services, entertainment, and increasingly, housing.
-The Downtown Center Business Improvement District expects 10,000 new residents to move downtown between 2006 and 2009.
+The Downtown Center Business Improvement District, which comprises a larger area of the downtown than the PSA, expects 10,000 new residents to move downtown between 2006 and 2009.
 The continued growth and revitalization of downtown Los Angeles will generate new transit trips both to and within the PSA, heightening the need for increased transit capacity and more efficient operations.

 Major development is expected in the Bunker Hill area, where the proposed Grand Avenue Project will add 3.6 million square feet of new construction, including 449,000 sq. ft. of retail and 2,600 new housing units, nearly doubling the existing total.
 Similarly, the number of planned and recently completed housing units exceeds 2,000 in Little Tokyo, and planning for new housing is underway at the proposed terminus of the Regional Connector, near the Little Tokyo/Arts District Station.
 The Financial Core is also expected to generate a large number of new trips within the next several years as two projects, Metropolis and Park Fifth, add over 1,000 new residential units and 200 hotel rooms to the PSA.
 Just south of the study area, near the Pico Station, the four million square foot entertainment, office, and residential complex, LA Live, will serve as major attractions that could generate many through-trips on the Regional Connector.
-A complete listing of over a dozen redevelopment projects currently planned for the PSA is included in Section 1.9.2.